linkerd/linkerd2/TEST.md

 ```bash
 bin/web integration local
 ```
+This command runs all the tests inside the web/app/integration/specs directory The following components are currently available for testing: sidebar

+The tests currently check if the UI is in order.
+Note that if adding UI elements, add them after the pre-existings ones so as to not hamper the test's ordering.
 #### Cloud

 To run cross-browser tests via SauceLabs, you need to do a few things first: